sajithraj/multimoduleproject/CONTRIBUTING.md

 ### Our Pledge

-We are committed to providing a welcoming and inspiring community for everyone.
+We are committed to providing a welcoming and inclusive environment for all contributors.

-### Expected Behavior
+### Our Standards

+**Positive behavior includes:**
-- ✅ Be respectful and inclusive
+- Using welcoming and inclusive language
-- ✅ Welcome newcomers and help them learn
+- Being respectful of differing viewpoints
+- Gracefully accepting constructive criticism
-- ✅ Focus on what is best for the community
+- Focusing on what is best for the community
-- ✅ Show empathy towards other community members

-### Unacceptable Behavior
+**Unacceptable behavior includes:**

-- ❌ Harassment or discriminatory language
+- Harassment, trolling, or derogatory comments
-- ❌ Trolling or insulting comments
+- Public or private harassment
-- ❌ Publishing others' private information
+- Publishing others' private information
-- ❌ Any conduct that could be considered inappropriate
+- Other conduct which could reasonably be considered inappropriate

 ---